samfeldstein/notebook/README.md

 - Markdown for content, managed by Obsidian
 - Pagefind for search

-The site is published with [Cloudflare Pages](https://pages.cloudflare.com).
+I publish the site with [Cloudflare Pages](https://pages.cloudflare.com).

-You can read more about this website in [my notes on the subject](https://notes.samfeldstein.xyz/notes/digital-notebook-project-notes/).